 “Freshmen need to work out their program of study even before they begin high school to ensure they will have room in their schedules to cover all the courses colleges require,” says Iris Schrey, a college counselor at William Jones College Prep in Chicago, where 100 percent of the first graduating class is college-bound.

 Specialty colleges may have specific requirements.
 Some colleges will consider students who have not necessarily completed the traditional core curriculum but have challenged themselves to the best of their abilities.
-You and your child can use College Search or purchase the College Handbook to see what specific colleges are looking for.
+You and your child can use College Search or purchase the Fiske Guide to Colleges to see what specific colleges are looking for.
 As a general rule, however, students should maintain a well-rounded and challenging schedule.

 Striking a balance